 Scott was born on 5 April 1972.
 He was healthy and happy and progressed easily through school.
 He was fiercely academic and at 18 he gained a place in a top UK university.
 Sadly, Adult-Onset MLD struck and by the age of 22 he was given a terminal diagnosis.
 Scott’s mother discovered that Bone Marrow Transplants were being carried out in the USA and in March 1996 Scott had a Bone Marrow Transplant with his brother, Russell, as donor.
 The BMT was a success and today he is the longest survivor of MLD in the UK and still remains stable.
 Scott’s story

-Jeans for Genes was established in 1994 by Children’s Medical Research Institute to fund revolutionary research that helps diagnose, understand, and find cures or treatments for conditions affecting children, including genetic diseases, cancer, and epilepsy.
+Begun in 1994 by Children’s Medical Research Institute Jeans for Genes funds revolutionary research to help diagnose, understand, and find cures or treatments for conditions affecting children, including genetic diseases, cancer, and epilepsy.
 1 in 20 children are born with a genetic disease or birth defect and you are likely to know and care about someone affected.
 MLD Support Association promotes Jeans for Genes day every year and we hope you can enrol your school, workplace or university to help us raise funds.
 Find out about Jeans for Genes day

 We urgently need donations so that we can continue to support families, provide information for health professionals and fund research to help find a cure for MLD.
 Cheques should be made payable to ‘MLD Support Association UK’ and sent to the office address in Whitstable displayed at the bottom of this page.